seinecle/mk99/src/main/asciidoc/en/what-is-data.adoc

-== 3 take aways from the examples
+== 1.
+Three take aways from the examples
-//ST: 3 take aways from the examples
+//ST: 1.
+Three take aways from the examples
 //ST: !

-=== 1.
-Think about data in a broad sense
-//ST: 1.
+==== a.
 Think about data in a broad sense
 //ST: !

 Data is not just text and figures.
 You should train in thinking about data in a broader sense: